commercetools/mcp-essentials/.changeset/twelve-moles-dig.md

 });
 ```

-**BREAKING CHANGE**: The constructor signature has been updated.
-Please check the README for the new signature.
+**BREAKING CHANGE**: The constructor signature of `CommercetoolsAgentEssentials` has changed to support more authentication types.
+See example below to learn what changed.

 Example: